levbruk/sketch-heatmap/README.md

 ## Changelog

+#### 0.2 — Stable version to try out
+Critical bug fixed.
+No more crashes, yet.

 #### 0.1 — First version to test with designers
 Unstable.
-Crashes Sketch app if it has no internet connection or if there are server-side issues.
+Crashes Sketch app if there are server-side issues.
 Save your documents before using the plugin.

 ## License